 Authors will Received Published Paper and Digital Certificate after publication

-Journal of research administration is Scopus and Cosmos indexed journal.
+Journal of research administration is Scopus indexed journal.

 Announcements